Find the Perfect Fit for Comfortable Contacts

 Rigid gas permeable (RGP) or gas permeable (GP) lenses are breathable lenses that can provide sharper vision for patients with astigmatism and presbyopia.
 They’re also an option to correct moderate keratoconus, including cases that aren’t helped by eyeglasses.

 Scleral lenses are much larger than typical lenses and sit on the sclera (the white part) of the eye.
-The larger diameter of these lenses can make for a learning curve in inserting them, but the results they can provide for patients with keratoconus or other corneal irregularity can make a big difference in visual acuity.
+The larger diameter of these lenses can make for a learning curve in inserting them, but the results they can provide for patients with keratoconus or other corneal irregularities can make a big difference in visual acuity.

-Our doctors are experienced in fitting scleral lenses and specialty gas permeable lenses for those who would benefit from these special lenses.
+Our doctors are experienced in fitting scleral lenses and specialty gas-permeable lenses for those who would benefit from these special lenses.
 We use anterior optical coherence tomography (OCT) to achieve the best fit possible.

 We are conveniently located in South London, at the southwest corner of Wharncliffe Rd S & Emery St W.